bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 These insights will help guide marketing strategy for the company.

 ### Business Objectives:
-1) What are soe trends in smart device usage?
+1) What are some trends in smart device usage?
 2) How could these trends apply to Bellabeat customers?
 3) How could these trends help influence Bellabeat's marketing strategy?